cayubweeums/Configs/Ubuntu/Pop_OS/configs/post_install_pop_os.md

 - Keyboard Shortcuts
     - Set Cntrl + Shift + T to launch kitty

+- Run nvim +PackerSync or nvim then in the command prompt PackerSync

 ## Gnome Extensions
 - Clipboard indicator
 - Sound Input and Output Device Chooser